 Founding attorney Rex Townsley has more than 35 years of experience in truck accident cases.
 Call The Townsley Law Firm at 337-377-0584 for a free initial consultation.

 We represent clients injured in tractor trailer accidents on I-10, I-210, I-90 and throughout southwest Louisiana.

-Our legal team has held numerous transportation firms and corporations accountable for serious personal injury and wrongful death in commercial truck accidents, including accidents involving timber trucks, dump trucks, petroleum trucks and chemical trucks.
+Our auto accident team has held numerous transportation firms and corporations accountable for serious personal injury and wrongful death in commercial truck accidents, including accidents involving timber trucks, dump trucks, petroleum trucks and chemical trucks.

 Insurance Carriers Will Be Aggressive.
 So Will We.